UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 SCANA Energy Reputation

-Eco Edge: Regardless of your provider, the best way to lower your carbon footprint is to reduce consumption.
-Reliable smart thermostats can lower your gas usage by 10-15% annually, saving you money regardless of which logo is on your bill.
+🌱 Eco Edge: While neither offers a 100% renewable gas product in the traditional sense, you can still lower your carbon footprint.
+Reliable smart thermostats can lower your heating and cooling bills by approximately 8% annually, saving you money regardless of which logo is on your bill.
 For more ideas on how to make your home more eco-friendly, explore our guide to sustainable living.

 How to Switch Providers in Georgia